-In connection with our initial hiring of Dr. Ballal as our President and Chief Executive Officer, we entered into a letter agreement with him dated April 17, 2018, which was amended and restated on August 12, 2019 and further amended and restated on September 23, 2019.
-We refer to the current amended and restated letter agreement as the Ballal letter agreement.
+In connection with our initial hiring of Dr. Ballal as our President and Chief Executive Officer, we entered into a letter agreement with him dated April 17, 2018, which was amended and restated on August 12, 2019 and September 23, 2019, and further amended on November 5, 2021.
+We refer to the current letter agreement, as amended, as the Ballal letter agreement.
 Under the Ballal letter agreement, Dr. Ballal is an at-will employee, and his employment with us can be terminated by Dr. Ballal or us at any time and for any reason.
-Pursuant to the Ballal letter agreement, Dr. Ballal's annualized base salary is \$425,000, and he is eligible to receive an annual discretionary bonus of up to 40% of his annualized base salary.
+Pursuant to the Ballal letter agreement, Dr. Ballal's current annualized base salary is \$550,000, and he is eligible to receive an annual discretionary bonus of up to 50% of his annualized base salary.
 We will also reimburse all of Dr. Ballal's monthly parking costs at a designated parking garage lot or his commuting costs for public transportation.